Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 The walls and ceilings of the cafe are entirely covered in candy canes, lollipops and colourful sweets, all hanging from the large tree in the center.
 There’s also a candy house that you can sit inside for photos.

 Once you recover from the visual treat this store is on the eyes, you can then treat your belly to delicious treats including Hungarian funnel cakes, ice-creams in waffle cones, freakshakes and more.
 And not to worry, the elaborate desserts are just as Instagrammable as the rest of the store.

 Technically named Hamstead Lock 1, the dual locks known as Camden Lock provide a little area of tranquility right next to the busy High Street and Camden Lock Market.

 You can grab some street food at Camden Market West Yard or a coffee at the Starbucks located in the former Lock Keeper’s Cottage and sit by the peaceful canal for a while, watching for houseboats to come by on their journey down the Regents Canal.

 Take a pub crawl around Camden’s many famous pubs

 Camden Town is well known for its wide variety of historic, charming and quirky pubs, many of which have been frequented by the area’s famous residents over the years.

-You can stop for a drink where Amy Winehouse once poured pints at the Hawley Arms, embrace the rock and heavy metal crowd at The Black Heart, listen to old-school tunes from the jukebox at colourful Joes, or join the eclectic mix of people at the North London landmark that is The World’s End.
+You can stop for a drink where Amy Winehouse once poured pints at the Hawley Arms, embrace the rock and heavy metal crowd at The Black Heart, or join the eclectic mix of people at the North London landmark that is The World’s End.